 So off I went to try to find a zebra stencil.

 One that was big enough to make a statement, and had enough character to be interesting.

 There were all kinds of zebra striped stencils like this one* but they weren’t actually of zebras.

 Finally, I found this one.
-I really liked the zebra’s attitude, but it was actually a little too big and it ships from Korea…meeting my 2-day delivery deadline just wasn’t going to happen.
+I really liked the zebra’s attitude, but it was actually a little too big and it ships from Korea.
+And I didn’t want to wait that long for it to arrive.

 And this one, which was a little too small and didn’t have enough movement.